3D Bioprinting in India Today

 Hi Piyush, Can you walk us through your journey – how did you start and get to where you are today?

 I’m a Biotechnology Engineer from Vellore Institute of Technology.
 After my graduation, I worked for a few years in the pharmaceutical industry with Biocon & Roche in their Sales and Marketing wings.
 I was working in the promotion of drugs used for the treatment of chronic kidney and liver failure.
 During these years, I understood that there is a huge gap between the need and availability of organs.
-Finally, with a goal towards bridging this gap, I joined hands with other founders to setup NBIL and became a Biotech Entrepreneur.
+Finally, with a goal towards bridging this gap, I joined hands with the other founders to setup NBIL.

 Piyush Padmanabhan at Merck Accelerator’s Demo Day Event at Merck HQ at Darmstadt, Germany